IgnisDa/bookius/README.md

 npx nx serve site # in development mode npx nx build site --skip-nx-cache && npx nx serve site --prod # in production mode
 ```

+Now go to http://localhost:4200/search?q=lunar%2520chronicles.
+You will notice that
+the page loads fine in development mode, but does not load at all in the
+production mode.